Sensing Integrated DFT-Spread OFDM Waveform and Deep Learning-powered Receiver Design for Terahertz Integrated Sensing and Communication Systems: Abstract

 \section{Abstract}

 Terahertz (THz) communications are envisioned as a key technology of next-generation wireless systems due to its ultra-broad bandwidth.
 One step forward, THz integrated sensing and communication (ISAC) system can realize both unprecedented data rates and millimeter-level accurate sensing.
-However, THz ISAC meets stringent challenges on waveform and receiver design, to fully exploit the peculiarities of THz channel and transceivers.
+However, THz ISAC meets stringent challenges on waveform and receiver design to fully exploit the peculiarities of THz channel and transceivers.
 In this work, a sensing integrated discrete Fourier transform spread orthogonal frequency division multiplexing (SI-DFT-s-OFDM) system is proposed for THz ISAC, which can provide lower peak-to-average power ratio than OFDM and is adaptive to flexible delay spread of the THz channel.
 Without compromising communication capabilities, the proposed SI-DFT-s-OFDM realizes millimeter-level range estimation and decimeter-per-second-level velocity estimation accuracy.
 In addition, the bit error rate (BER) performance is improved by 5 dB gain at the 10\textsuperscript{-3} BER level compared with OFDM.
-At the receiver, a two-level multi-task neural network based ISAC detector is developed to jointly recover transmitted data and estimate target range and velocity, while mitigating the imperfections and non-linearities of THz systems.
-Extensive simulation results demonstrate that the deep learning method can realize mutually enhanced performance for communication and sensing, and is robust against white noise, Doppler effects, multi-path fading and phase noise.
+At the receiver, a deep learning based ISAC receiver with two neural networks is developed to recover transmitted data and estimate target range and velocity, while mitigating the imperfections and non-linearities of THz systems.
+Extensive simulation results demonstrate that the proposed deep learning methods can realize mutually enhanced performance for communication and sensing, and is robust against Doppler effects, phase noise and multi-target estimation.